myTerminal/slide-gazer/README.md

 3. Reload a previously presented slide-show

 Once a presentation is started, navigate through the slides using the right and left arrow keys on the keyboard.
+Use the up and down arrow keys to focus a few emphasized words on a slide and restore view back to normal respectively.

 Hover on the top-menu to reveal more options like animations and slide auto-transition.